Property Condition Assessment Report (PCA)

 Additionally, a building’s mechanical system is inspected in detail.
 For example, a thorough examination of a property’s heating, ventilation, and air conditioning system, as well as the electrical network onsite.
 Similarly, aspects of the building’s fire prevention and plumbing system are part of the assessment.

 On the other hand, a property condition assessment also provides a preliminary examination of the building’s interior spaces.
 This portion of the assessment typically includes the quality and condition of finishing materials, flooring, doorways, and walls within common areas and tenant spaces.
-And similarly, aspects of the building envelope are also included.
+Similarly, aspects of the building envelope are also included.
 This includes a thorough inspection of the roofing system, rain guarding and draining network, windows, natural lighting and ventilation, stairways, storage, and more.

 Each Property Condition Assessment is different.
 Thus, each PCR comprises different components with a variety of values.
 Although, the following are some of the general components of a property, that the Property Condition Report evaluates.